Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 1. You may not be familiar with R. The code sections will get you familiar with how it looks.
 2. If you don't work with data in sports, the data is going to be foreign to you.
 This is an opportunity to explain the data sets.

 One other comment I want to make is on coding in-general.
-It is easier to write code than to read somebody elses code.
+It is easier to write code than to read somebody else's code.
 To that end, I like comments.
 While in many cases the code can act as the documentation, I like to add explicit descriptors.
 I don't make them detailed.
 I just give you enough to know what the code block is doing.
 I'll follow this practice throughout the book.

 These data sets and the code used to create them are available in the R package `FOSBAAS` and are publicly available, so there is no reason to type any of the following sections, but suit yourself.
 You can download a file with all of the code in this book here: https://github.com/Justin-Watkins/FOSBAAS/blob/master/FOSBAAS_code.R.

-Additionally, this book will make use of a lot of libraries. you can run the following code to make sure that they are installed:
+Additionally, this book will make use of many of libraries. you can run the following code to make sure that they are installed:

 ```r